Airport Parking Guide – A Simple Overview

 Types Of Parking Available At The Airport

-The price is generally higher for ‘onsite’ parking as you are paying a little more for the convenience of the close proximity to the airport.
-However, if you are not in a great rush, the ‘offsite’ parking can usually be reached by courtesy bus in a few minutes.
+The price is generally higher for ‘Onsite’ parking, as you are paying a little more for the convenience of the close proximity to the airport.
+However, if you are not in a great rush, the ‘Offsite’ parking can usually be reached by courtesy bus in a few minutes.
+As a result, ‘Offsite’ parking is generally a cheaper option.

-During the booking process, you are required to provide your flight details, this is generally so that the airport car parking companies know which flight you will be on and can ensure your car is ready for collection and that a courtesy bus will be waiting ready to pick you up from the airport on your return.
+During the booking process, you are required to provide your flight details.
+This is generally so that the airport car parking companies know which flight you are travelling on.
+The parking company can then ensure your car is ready for collection upon your arrival.
+Also, it means that a courtesy bus will be waiting ready to pick you up from the airport on your return.

 All airport parking facilities vary depending on which airport you are flying from but in general, most follow the same kind of procedures regarding booking and getting to and from the airport terminal.